Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_creating_new_note_server.md

 1. Test-drive a new method `createNote` on the `NotesApi` class.
 This method should make a `POST` request to the notes backend to create a new note.

-2. Update the code in the `NotesView` class so that the new method is called when the user submits the form
+2. We now want to update the `NotesView` class so that the new method `api.createNote()` is called when the user submits the form — test-drive this feature.
+Remember, here again, to mock the dependency on `NotesApi` in this test.

-3. Make sure the view is "refreshed" with the new note, by calling `displayNotes()` again
+3. Make sure the view is "refreshed" with the newly created note, by calling `displayNotes()` again.

 After completing the exercise, you should be able to do the following in the
 browser: